aiidateam/aiida-tutorials/docs/sections/plugins/index.rst

     If you haven't done so already, please **first** watch the `introduction to the AiiDA plugin system <https://www.youtube.com/watch?v=bjTUnHXZ6oY&list=PL19kfLn4sO_-e_A9lVYb_NBNcwoVvUP6V>`_ (~20 minutes).

-    For this session, we suggest two options depending on your interests and experience -- please post in the chat which of the two (A/B) you are going to follow:
+    For this session, pick one of two options depending on your interests and experience:

 .. panels::
     :header: header-text